-On October 27, 2022, the Corporation advanced \$250,000 to Foothills in the form of a shareholder loan bearing interest at 13% per annum.
+On October 27, 2022, the Corporation advanced \$250,000 to Foothills in the form of a shareholder loan bearing interest at 13% per annum (the "Foothills Shareholder Loan").
 Unpaid interest and management fees shall be added to the principal sum owing.
-The loan has a one-year maturity date, with the option to extend for two consecutive six-month periods.
-At the maturity date, Western has the option to convert the outstanding principal sum, together with all accrued and unpaid interest, into shares of Foothills at a conversion price of \$1.00 per share.
+The terms of the Foothills Shareholder Loan provide for a one-year maturity date, with the option for Western to extend for two consecutive six-month periods.
+The terms of the Foothills Shareholder Loan provide Western with the option, at the maturity date, to convert the outstanding principal sum, together with all accrued and unpaid interest, into shares of Foothills at a conversion price of \$1.00 per share.
 If the conversion option is exercised, Western will receive share purchase warrants of Foothills in the amount of one-third of one share purchase warrant for every one share issued upon conversion of the loan.
 Each warrant shall entitle Western to purchase one share of Foothills.